 Just remember to focus on solid content creation and copywriting fundamentals, engage your viewers deeply, and stay abreast of technical trends like backlinks, SEO health, site speed, and schema.

 If all this seems overwhelming—take a deep breath.
 Taking the effort to understand even the basics of SEO will help your site gain higher click-through rates, engagement, and of course, rankings.
-In 2017, a little bit of reading and tinkering on your own can still go a very long way.
+A little bit of reading and tinkering on your own can still go a very long way.

 Want more personalized, specific advice on how you can start ranking for competitive terms in your niche, become recognized as a thought leader in your industry, and make more money through organic search traffic?
 Click the green button below to schedule a time to chat!